process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 The current proposal is to make all volunteers to contribute to the [hungtcs/mxgraph-type-definitions](https://github.com/hungtcs/mxgraph-type-definitions) repository, then propose a Pull Request to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

-If you think that existing solutions already provide a better support than the proposed repository, please submit an issue to start exchanging about it.
+If you think that [existing solutions](./existing-solutions.md) already provide a better support than the proposed repository, please submit an issue to start exchanging about it.

 ## Way of working

-We try to identify people who already developed mxGraph type definition and then contact them to know if they want to join.
+We try to identify people who [already developed mxGraph type definitions](./existing-solutions.md) and then contact them to know if they want to join.
 We track the contact followups bellow in this page.
-We first contact original authors of a repository, then people who have forked it and have made some contributions (locally or in the upstream repo).
+First, we contact original authors of a repository, then people who have forked it and have made some contributions (locally or in the upstream repo).

-If you find a repository not listed here, don't hesitate to contact the owner by yourself and create a Pull Request in this repository to help us to track contacts.
+If you find a repository not listed in the [tracking list](#volunteers-followup) or in the [existing solutions page](./existing-solutions.md), don't hesitate to contact the owner by yourself and create a Pull Request in this repository to help us to track contacts.

 If you are interested in this community effort, please submit an issue in this repository to start a discussion and describe how you want or can help.